Plants, animals and ecosystems

 British Columbia is home to tens of thousands of plant and animal species living in a rich diversity of habitats and ecosystems.
 Responsible decision making and positive action on our part will help protect B.C. wildlife and their home.

-In an ecosystem, living things interact with each other and with their environment.
-Everything in an ecosystem is connected.
-Healthy ecosystems provide B.C. with important “services,” like clean air and water, healthy forests and farms, and habitat for our plants and animals.
+Healthy ecosystems provide important “services,” like clean air and water, healthy forests and farms, and habitat for our plants and animals.
 British Columbia contains a diverse range of ecosystems that support thousands of individual plant and animal species.